isumanbanerjee/framework/README.md

 ### Getting Started

 1. Configure your environment variables in `.env` (if applicable).
-2. Use the pre-configured `Core` and `System` namespaces to structure your application.
+2. Use the pre-configured `Core`, `System`, and `Configuration` namespaces to structure your application.
 3. Leverage built-in tools like routing, database handling, and templating to kickstart your project.

 ---